-We must ensure that new developments don’t squeeze out existing residents, like the Earl’s Court project is threatening to do to people living at the West Kensington and Gibbs Green estates.
+New developments have too often squeezed out existing residents, as the Earl’s Court project is threatening to do to people living at the West Kensington and Gibbs Green estates.
 We will continue to fight so that residents are guaranteed to be rehoused after their homes are bulldozed and are not forced out of the borough because they cannot afford new luxury flats.